 Do we have any clues about Stranger Things season 4?

-We're glad you asked, because yes, we do.
-On Stranger Things Day (November 6, aka the date in the first season when Will Byers disappeared into the Upside Down), Netflix revealed the first episode name of the new season.
+Plus, on Stranger Things Day (November 6 2019, aka the date in the first season when Will Byers disappeared into the Upside Down), Netflix revealed the first episode name of the new season.

 "Join our club we have d&d," they wrote, alongside a photo of the episode script.
 Episode 401 (fourth series, first episode) is titled 'Chapter One: The Hellfire Club', and was written by The Duffer Brothers, who created Stranger Things.
 We're excited.